TuanAnh0108/Internal-Assessment/CriteriaC.md

 ## Sign Up for students

-To log a user in, the user must provide name, userName and password which will be checked against the database of user credentials.
+To sign up, the user must provide name, userName and password which will be checked against the database of user credentials.
 The database of user credentials is saved as studentsAccs.csv, and includes all of the users' encrypted credentials.

 The code is explained below: